mohit3478/Zomato-insights/README.md

 * `zomato_data.xlsx - Sheet1.csv`: The main dataset containing detailed restaurant information.
 * `zomato_data.xlsx - Sheet2.csv`: A lookup table for country codes.

-*(Optional: Add a sentence about where you got the data, e.g., "This dataset was sourced from Kaggle.")*

 ## 🛠️ Tools Used